PacLII Home | Databases | WorldLII | Search | Feedback

 (i) a copy of the recorded interest in land of the custom owners identified as owning the land with the name of each member of the group; and

-(b) if there is a dispute as to ownership of the land or the land e subject of a nakamal or c or custom area land tribunal proceeding or other legal proceeding – direct the custom land officer to:
+(b) if there is a dispute as to ownership of the land or the land is the subject of a nakamal or custom area land tribunal proceeding or other legal proceeding – direct the custom land officer to:

 (i) contact each of the disputing groups and hold meetings in accordance with the process set out in section 6C; and